<> <> <> <>

 • Contact dermatitis: Exposure to irritants like hair dye and harsh products can contribute to dandruff

-• Other skin disorders: Skin conditions like eczema, rosacea or psoriasis can elevate your risk of developing dandruff
+• Other skin disorders: Skin conditions like rosacea or psoriasis can elevate your risk of developing dandruff

 • Genetics: There are hundreds of genetic markers linked to dandruff [5] — so if one or both of your parents have it, you likely will too